Life As a Funeral Attendant

 Related Job Titles for this Occupation:

 - Funeral Greeter

 - Crematory Operator

-In 2016, there was an estimated number of 36,100 jobs in the United States for Funeral Attendant.
+In the United States, there were 36,100 jobs for Funeral Attendant in 2016.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Funeral Attendant by 2026.
 There will be an estimated 5,600 positions for Funeral Attendant per year.